asyavillan04/to-do-list/README.md

 Stack: HTML, CSS, JavaScript

-- Features:
+# Features:

--Add a new task
+- Add a new task
--Real-time search through current tasks
+- Real-time search through current tasks
--Mark a task as completed
+- Mark a task as completed
--Delete a selected task
+- Delete a selected task
--Delete all tasks
+- Delete all tasks
--Task counter
+- Task counter
--Save all data to local storage
+- Save all data to local storage
--Enter key support and autofocus
+- Enter key support and autofocus

 Based on a tutorial by Alexander Lamkov — Friendly Frontend